mattions/neuronvisio/docs/gettingstarted.rst

 Loading And Saving the simulation results
 =========================================

-Neuronvisio can store the simulation results in a sqlite3 database.
-This is very handy when you simulation takes a long time to run and you want to reaccess to the results, without re-run it.
+Neuronvisio can store simulation's results in a sqlite3 database.
+This is very handy when you simulation takes a long time to run and you want to inspect again the results, without re-run it.

-More over, if you use the manager object to create the vectors, you can access the simulation's results and explore them with Neuronvisio.
+More over, if you use the manager object to create the vectors, you can access any simulation's results and explore them with Neuronvisio even of you ran it on a cluster or remote computers.

 To do that you need to:

-1. Instantiate the same geometry of the model which you have run the simulation
+1. Instantiate the same geometry of the model with which you have ran the simulation
 2. Load the database.

 Using the manager object to store the results of your simulation